KazanExpress/docker-images/images/clickhouse-log-exporter/1.1.0/README.md

+## Notes:

+Due to the nature of the Yandex Cloud Log streaming API, the export progress should start from scratch when the `CLICKHOUSE_LOG_FILTER` variable changes.
+To fix this: delete the `clusterId` document from `ELASTIC_PROGRESS_INDEX` and restart the worker.

 ## Environment config

 ```
-# if empty /config/ca.pem or custom path in image
+# if empty /config/ca.pem or custom path
 ELASTIC_CERT_URL=https://storage.yandexcloud.net/cloud-certs/CA.pem

 ELASTIC_URL=https://c-{elasticId}.rw.mdb.yandexcloud.net:9200/

 ELASTIC_USERNAME=elastic username

-# encoded elastic password
+# encrypted elastic password
 ELASTIC_ENC_PW=

-# # or raw password
+# or raw password
 # ELASTIC_PASSWORD=raw password

 # target log index